asqel/sulfur_lang/doc/bytecode/format.md

 and is ended with a `push_nil` `ret` even if the code ends with its own ret \
 the code is considered to be inside an anonymous function \
 for now the return value of the code has no effect

-## magic ending number
-it is just two number that stands on 8 bytes each \
-`0b10101010` `0b01010101` \
-they are at the very end the file